srinivma1/cost-model/README.md

 To test that the server is running, you can hit http://localhost:9001/costDataModel?timeWindow=1d

 Note: the following dependencies mentioned above are required for this installation path.

+## Contributing

+We welcome all contributions!
+To contribute, you'll need to build the cost-model docker container then push it to a kubernetes cluster with a running prometheus.

+1. `docker build --rm -f "Dockerfile" -t <repo>/kubecost-cost-model:<tag> .`
+2. Edit the [pulled image](https://github.com/kubecost/cost-model/blob/master/kubernetes/deployment.yaml#L22) in the deployment.yaml to <repo>/kubecost-cost-model:<tag>
+1. Set [this environment variable](https://github.com/kubecost/cost-model/blob/master/kubernetes/deployment.yaml#L30) to the address of your prometheus server
+2. `kubectl create namespace cost-model`
+3. `kubectl apply -f kubernetes/ --namespace cost-model`
+4. `kubectl port-forward --namespace cost-model service/cost-model 9001`

 ## Licensing